hexanal/fredmercy-blog/src/content/en/blog/2021/03/08/selling-your-soul.md

 `wed, march 10 — 10:53am:` Man...
 I do write a lot of bullshit, don't I?
 This blog will get better with time, I swear!
 And if it gets popular, I'll even monetize it, and I'll put articles behind paywalls, hahahaha! 😈

 Listen guys, I just want to pass on my knowledge, communicate my love of writing about _anything at all_, and have fun.
-Don't take anyone for granted, and don't take anything seriously[*](except, incidentally, this very advice... but only if you dare 🤪).
+Don't take anyone for granted, and don't take anything seriously [note: except, incidentally, this very advice... but only if you dare 🤪]